marionettejs/backbone.marionette/readme.md

 * Region managers now support returning a jQuery deferred object from a view's `render` method
 * Region managers now have a `close` method that you can call to close the current view
 * Region managers now trigger a "view:show" and "view:close" event
+* Region managers correctly remove reference to previous views, allowing garbage collection of the view
+* Region managers now support the `bindTo` and `unbindAll` methods, for binding/unbinding region manager events

 #### v0.4.1